 PLOT: I guess the story comes across differently to different people.
-Simply put the story is about Quentin and Margo, and takes a peek into a few months of their lives.
-The story is also about living your life the way you want to life it and not conforming to rules.
+Simply put the story is about Quentin and Margo and takes a peek into a few months of their lives.
+The story is also about living your life the way you want to live it and not conforming to rules.
 The story is about losing yourself in something and finding yourself again.
 The story is about whatever you want it to be.

 The characters and the breaking of certain stereotypes, the interactions between them, the very few clichés and a journey that everyone takes all make for an amazing story.

 FINAL VERDICT: It is a book that has something for everyone, and somehow transcends genres.
 There is something for everyone, YA readers, readers who want to find meaning in the story, and John Green Fans for obvious reasons.
 This is one book that should be on every reader’s to-be-read list.
 Life is put forth in the simplicity of language and story.

 The book has been given to me for review by Bloomsbury.
 No payment was taken, and my opinions are honest and unbiased.